-12.The pupil premium is specific, additional funding provided to support the education of pupils known to be eligible for free school meals, children in public care (looked after children) and children whose parents are currently serving in the armed forces.
+14The pupil premium is specific, additional funding provided to support the education of pupils known to be eligible for free school meals, pupils who have been eligible for free school meals at any point in the last 6 years (known as the Ever6 free school meal measure), children who have been looked after continuously for a period of 6 months and children whose parents are currently serving in the armed forces.
 See DfE web site www.education.gov.uk for further information.